Natavision Logo

 Natalog removes the selected events, their entries, and their results and scores out the meet again.
 You can answer questions like "What if this college meet did not include diving?"

-» What if a swimmer performed as seeded in a meet?
+» What if an athlete performed as seeded in a meet?

-» What if a swimmer performed as seeded in a meet?
+» What if an athlete performed as seeded in a meet?

-» What if a swimmer performed lifetime bests at a meet?
+» What if an athlete performed lifetime bests at a meet?

-» What if a swimmer performed lifetime bests at a meet?
+» What if an athlete performed lifetime bests at a meet?

-This simuation adjusts the selected swimmers' results so they equal their lifetime best times.
+This simuation adjusts the selected athletes' results so they equal their lifetime best times.
 Then the meet is re-scored.

-» What if a swimmer performed 1% better or worse at a meet?
+» What if an athlete performed 1% better or worse at a meet?

-» What if a swimmer performed 1% better or worse at a meet?
+» What if an athlete performed 1% better or worse at a meet?

-Natalog decreases (or increases) the selected swimmers' times by 1% and then re-evaluates the meet.
-Was this time drop enough to get a swimmer into finals?
+Natalog decreases (or increases) the selected athletes' times by 1% and then re-evaluates the meet.
+Was this time drop enough to get an athlete into finals?

-» What if a swimmer had the same results as another meet?
+» What if an athlete had the same results as another meet?

-» What if a swimmer had the same results as another meet?
+» What if an athlete had the same results as another meet?

-This simulation replaces a swimmer's results with results from a different meet and re-evaluates the meet.
-No entries are changed, so if the swimmer did not swim a particular event in the other meet, the original results are used.
+This simulation replaces an athlete's results with results from a different meet and re-evaluates the meet.
+No entries are changed, so if the athlete did not compete in a particular event in the other meet, the original results are used.

-» What if a swimmer scratched all individual events in a meet?
+» What if an athlete scratched all individual events in a meet?

-» What if a swimmer scratched all individual events in a meet?
+» What if an athlete scratched all individual events in a meet?

 This simuation removes the selected athletes from their individual events and replays the meet.